 It is NOT advised to drink tap water in Cambodia this is due to their lack of infrastructure especially outside of Phnom Penh and Siem Reap and there is a lot of chlorine added.
 Phnom Penh and Siem Reap claim that their water is safe but I won’t risk it.
 You should only drink bottled water.

-In this post, we will go through can you drink tap water in Cambodia.
+In this post, we will go through whether you can drink tap water in Cambodia.
 So let’s get started!

 - Things To Do in Kampong Cham Cambodia